Fenwick Christmas Display

 1. The Creative Challenge

-For the second consecutive year, Saladhouse was invited to contribute to the iconic Fenwick Christmas Windows in Newcastle.
-The challenge was to adapt the delicate illustrations of Pauline Baynes from C.S.
-Lewis’s The Lion, the Witch and the Wardrobe into a high-impact, story-driven digital experience.
-The project required a sensitive touch: bringing heritage artwork to life without losing the enchanting quality of the original pen-and-ink style, while ensuring the animation was bold enough to capture the attention of thousands of passersby on Northumberland Street.
+For the second consecutive year, I was commissioned to lead the digital contribution for the iconic Fenwick Christmas Windows in Newcastle.
+My challenge was to adapt the delicate, heritage illustrations of Pauline Baynes from The Lion, the Witch and the Wardrobe into a high-impact, story-driven digital experience.
+I focused on bringing these classic pen-and-ink styles to life with a sensitive touch, ensuring the animation remained enchanting for fans of the literature while being bold enough to capture the attention of thousands of shoppers.

 2. The Solution

-Working with Paul Baptiste (Head of VM & Creative), we developed a narrative that integrated digital animation into physical sets via LED panels and monitors.
-To ensure a seamless experience, we mapped the animation to account for eye trace and physical prop placement, intentionally focusing detail on visible zones to avoid obscured areas within the 3D dioramas.
-Crucially, the animation cycles were meticulously timed to the average walking pace of viewers, allowing the story to unfold sequentially as the audience moved across the seven-window display.
+Collaborating directly with the Head of VM & Creative, I developed a narrative that integrated digital animation into physical sets via LED panels and monitors.
+To ensure a seamless experience, I mapped the animation to account for eye trace and physical prop placement, intentionally focusing detail on visible zones to optimize the 3D diorama space.
+I meticulously timed the animation cycles to match the average walking pace of viewers, allowing the story to unfold sequentially as the audience moved across the seven-window display.

 3. The Outcome